-- MAF Biosecurity New Zealand (2009) require cold treatment disinfestation for B. dorsalis in Chinese table grapes based on USDA Treatment Schedules for B. orientalis on other commodities (USDA 2010c).
-The recommended treatment schedules are 0.99 °C or below for 17 consecutive days or 1.38 °C or below for 20 consecutive days. - Based on the above treatment schedules, it is unlikely that egg and larval life stages of B. dorsalis would survive in table grapes under the reported routine commercial conditions during cold storage, transportation and exportation in refrigerated containers by sea freight.
+- USDA Treatment Schedules for B. orientalis on other commodities recommend 0.99 °C or below for 17 consecutive days or 1.38 °C or below for 20 consecutive days (USDA 2010b). - Based on the above treatment schedules, it is unlikely that egg and larval life stages of B. dorsalis would survive in table grapes under the reported routine commercial conditions during cold storage, transportation and exportation in refrigerated containers by sea freight.
 However, maintenance of specific cold chain conditions cannot be guaranteed under unrestricted risk.
 Egg and larval life stages may survive if the cold chain is broken under sea freight and under air freight.

-The evidence that larvae live inside the fruit and may be difficult to detect moderated by the fact that grapes are considered a minor host of fruit flies, including B. dorsalis, and that this species may not survive importation under commercial conditions, supports a risk rating for importation of 'low'.
+The larvae living inside the fruit and being difficult to detect moderated by the fact that grapes are considered a minor host of fruit flies, including B. dorsalis, the absence of this species in the main grape producing areas and the prospect that it may not survive importation under commercial conditions, all support a likelihood estimate for importation of 'low'.

-The likelihood that B. dorsalis will be distributed within Australia in a viable state as a result of the processing, sale or disposal of table grapes from China and subsequently transfer to a susceptible part of a host is: LOW.
+The likelihood that B. dorsalis will be distributed within Australia in a viable state as a result of the processing, sale or disposal of table grapes from China and subsequently transfer to a susceptible part of a host is: MODERATE.

 - Packed grapes are usually not processed or handled again until they arrive at the retailers as grapes are easily damaged through rough handling and impacts due to their thin skins (Mencarelli and Bellincontro 2005).
 Therefore, any pests or pathogens in the packed grapes are unlikely to be detected during transportation and distribution to retailers. - Since B. dorsalis eggs and larvae are found within grape berries, packed grapes infested with B. dorsalis are likely to travel to their destination without being detected. - After transit by air or sea freight which could take from 1-3 weeks, table grapes from China are likely to arrive in Australia from August to October (see Section 3.5.3) (AQSIQ 2009c). - On arrival in Australia, it is expected that during commercial transport, storage and distribution to the end destination, packed grapes will be stored at optimum temperature and relative humidity conditions to ensure quality is maintained. - After arriving in the Australian ports, B. dorsalis larvae would need to complete their development, exit the fruit, pupate in a suitable substrate and emerge as adults. - Formation of B. dorsalis pupae may take place in a variety of substrates including sand, soil, leaf litter, compost heaps and grass clippings.
 It is feasible that infested fruit may be disposed of in sites where pupation and adult emergence could occur.
-Inedible and unmarketable fruit would be disposed of via landfill and compost heaps or as animal feed, or discarded where it was being eaten. - Bactrocera dorsalis is a tropical species (CABI-EPPO 1997a) and is not very cold tolerant.
-MAF Biosecurity New Zealand (2009) cold treatment disinfestation schedules are 0.99 °C or below for 17 consecutive days or 1.38 °C or below for 20 consecutive days.
+Inedible and unmarketable fruit would be disposed of via landfill and compost heaps or as animal feed, or discarded where it was being eaten. - Availability of hosts would not be a limiting factor in the distribution of B. dorsalis.
+Suitable host plants are available in Australia regardless of the season.
+Host records for B. dorsalis include more than 150 fruit and vegetables.
+Australia has a wide range of naturalised, commercial, home grown and ornamental plant hosts that are widely distributed around the country.